 available, a few have come to light just in recent years and offer

 the hope of eventually discovering that charter by which the Lynns

 Edit., Sir Thomas Innes of Learney, Edinburgh and London (1971)

-The record as currently established, and
+as currently established, and

 in light of the above understandings, proves at least two facts: (1) the Lynns held